travitch/whole-program-llvm/README.md

     what the C++ compiler is called.
 Note that in these sorts of cases, the environment variable `LLVM_COMPILER` should still be set to `clang` not `clang-3.7` etc.
-    We also pay attention to the environment variables `LLVM_LINK_NAME` and `LLVM_AR_NAME` in an analagous way,  since they to get adorned with suffixes in various Linux distributions.
+    We also pay attention to the environment variables `LLVM_LINK_NAME` and `LLVM_AR_NAME` in an analagous way,  since they too get adorned with suffixes in various Linux distributions.

  * `LLVM_COMPILER_PATH` can be set to the absolute path to the folder that contains the compiler and other LLVM tools such as `llvm-link` to be used.